ben-spector-cc/intermediate-react-rtl/lesson/narrative_and_checkpoints/narrative-and-checkpoints-template.md

   </div>
 </body>
 ```

+After importing the `render` and `screen` values from `'@testing-library/react'`, a test is created using the `test()` function from the [Jest testing framework](https://jestjs.io/docs/getting-started).
+Inside, the `<Greeting>` component is virtually rendered and then the resulting virtual DOM is printed via the `screen.debug()` method.

+Notice how the output shows the rendered contents of `<Greeting>` (an `<h1>` element) and not the component itself.
+As was mentioned in the first exercise, React Testing Library strives to produce a testing environment that is as close to the user's experience as possible.

 ### Instructions:

 1. Checkpoint: Install @testing-library/react.
 To verify that you have successfully added the package to your project, navigate to package.json and check that `@testing-library/react` appears in the dependencies array.